Evref-BL/Pharo-Tree-Sitter/README.md

   load.
 ```

+Important:
+If you find issues in generating the libraries, you can find them [thz libraries for Windows and MacOS](https://doi.org/10.5281/zenodo.15148695).
+This is a temporary solution until creating another one to dowload libraries automatically once this project is loaded locally.
+Pay attention !!
+Make sure that Pharo is closed when you move the libraries.

 ### MacOS
-We recommand you to download the tree-sitter core library using HomeBrew
+We recommand you to download the tree-sitter core library using HomeBrew.

 ```sh
 brew install tree-sitter